 In the case of some distribution services, we may determine there is sufficient competition that there is no need for us to classify the service as either a direct control or negotiated distribution service.
 That is, the market is sufficiently competitive, allowing customers to shop around for the best price.
 We refer to these distribution services as 'unregulated distribution services'.
-Broadly, pursuant to our Ring-Fencing Guideline, this means that while the distributor will continue to provide existing regulated distribution services, all unregulated distribution services or new services that come into existence within a regulatory control period must be separated from direct control services unless the distributor applies for, and receives, a waiver under the Guideline.59
+Broadly, pursuant to our Ring-Fencing Guideline, this means that while existing regulated distribution services will continue to be provided by the distributor, all unregulated distribution services or new services that come into existence within a regulatory control period must be separated from direct control services unless the distributor applies for, and receives, a waiver under the Ring-fencing Guideline.47

-1.3 Reasons for AER's position
+1.3 Reasons for AER's preliminary position

-This section sets out our service classification and reasons for the Victorian distributors' 2021-25 regulatory control period for each service group.
+This section sets out our preliminary service classification and reasons for the Victorian distributors' 2021-25 regulatory control period for each service group.

-Appendix B contains a detailed table of our classification of Victorian distribution services.
+Appendix B contains a detailed table of our preliminary classification of Victorian distribution services.